-Every minute of every day, 684,478 pieces of content is shared on Facebook, 3,600 photos are uploaded onto Instagram and 6,000 tweets are sent every second.
-The power of social media in todays generation!
+Every minute of every day, 684,478 pieces of content is shared on Facebook, 3,600 photos are uploaded onto Instagram and 6,000 tweets are sent every second….and a proportion of those uploads relate to Vitiligo.

 As a child, one of the hardest things about having Vitiligo, was not knowing anyone else with the condition.
+No one in my school had the condition, I didn’t see people pass me in the street with Vitiligo and I certainly didn’t see pictures on the internet because it didn’t exist!
 The emergence of social media changed that when people were given the opportunity to connect.
 When groups such as the Vitiligo Society, Vitiligo Pride and embrace your Vitiligo were formed, it became an awakening to the fact I really wasn’t the only suffering with Vitiligo.

 Being in the UK, I’m part of the Vitiligo Society Group and today the charity has just under 4000 people within its community, with joiners from the UK and beyond.
 It’s a supportive group where people can open up, share stories and ask questions about treatment or anything they may be concerned about.
 After all, if there is anyone who can answer a question about Vitiligo, it’s a fellow Vitiligan!
 It’s an insightful, yet amazing group to be apart of and I for one have benefitted from some of the information shared about treatment and new research.
 I love seeing people upload photos showing off their patches with pride!
 To me, it signifies acceptance, confidence and the ability to love yourself even if you are different.
 It’s inspiring and reminds me of the importance of loving the skin you’re in.